Trae Young: College career

-At the start of the 2017 season, on November 12, Young recorded 15 points, 10 assists, and six rebounds in a win over the Omaha Mavericks.
-Three days after his college debut, he recorded 22 points and a then season-high 13 assists in a win over the Ball State Cardinals.
-On November 26, Young recorded a season-high 43 points and seven assists in a 90–80 win over the Oregon Ducks.
+To begin the 2017–18 season, on November 12, Young recorded 15 points, 10 assists and six rebounds in a win over Omaha.
+Three days after his college debut, he recorded 22 points and a then season-high 13 assists in a win over Ball State.
+On November 26, Young recorded a season-high 43 points and seven assists in a 90–80 win over Oregon.
 That game had his name draw multiple comparisons to Stephen Curry in terms of his playing style.
-On December 19, Young tied (with three others) the then-NCAA single-game assists record with 22, while also recording 26 points in a 105–68 win against the Northwestern State Demons.
+On December 19, Young tied (with three others) the then-NCAA single-game assists record with 22, while also recording 26 points in a 105–68 win against Northwestern State.
 Throughout the season, Young rose from being a late first-round or a second-round pick to being a potential top-three pick for the 2018 NBA draft.
 He also garnered praise from both LeBron James and Stephen Curry for his season with Oklahoma.
-Young, however, ran into a rough patch when the West Virginia Mountaineers' Press Virginia defense forced him into eight turnovers on January 5, 2018.
-Furthermore, his individual defense has been rated as "poor".
-However, Young would recover with a season-high 43 points and 11 rebounds with seven assists in a 102–97 overtime win over the TCU Horned Frogs a week later on January 13.
-Three days later, Young would wind up with a season-high 12 turnovers in a loss to the Kansas State Wildcats, which surpassed his previous season-high a few weeks ago.
-On January 20, Young recorded a new career-high 48 points (albeit on 14-on-39 overall shooting) in a close 83–81 overtime loss to the rival Oklahoma State Cowboys.
-He recovered from that with a 26-point (on 7-on-9 shooting) and nine-assist effort in an 85–80 win over the fifth-ranked Kansas Jayhawks on January 23.
+In January, his individual defense was rated as "poor".
+He had a season-high 43 points with 11 rebounds and seven assists in a 102–97 overtime win over TCU on January 13.
+On January 20, Young recorded a new career-high 48 points in a 83–81 overtime loss to rival Oklahoma State.